ceeyang/swiftScan/README.md

 ### manually
-download and copy the Source folder to your project
+download and copy the Source folder to your project. if your project is depend on swift4.0,we suggest you use this framework with Carthage.